Utah State University: College of Veterinary Medicine

-Established in 2022 as Utah’s first four-year veterinary college (building on the prior WIMU regional partnership with Washington State University), the college offers the DVM and allied veterinary programs.
+Established in 2022 as Utah's first four-year veterinary college (building on the prior WIMU regional partnership with Washington State University), the college offers the DVM and allied veterinary programs.

 School of Graduate Studies

-Established in 1950, the School of Graduate Studies coordinates USU’s master’s and doctoral programs, graduate policies, and assistantships across all colleges.
+Established in 1950, the School of Graduate Studies coordinates USU's master's and doctoral programs, graduate policies, and assistantships across all colleges.

 Notes on legacy colleges (pre-2025)

-Prior to July 1, 2025, USU’s colleges included the Caine College of the Arts, the College of Humanities & Social Sciences, the College of Science, the College of Agriculture & Applied Sciences, and the S.J. & Jessie E. Quinney College of Natural Resources as separate entities.
+Prior to July 1, 2025, USU's colleges included the Caine College of the Arts, the College of Humanities & Social Sciences, the College of Science, the College of Agriculture & Applied Sciences, and the S.J. & Jessie E. Quinney College of Natural Resources as separate entities.
 Historical information, departmental rosters, facilities, centers, and notable achievements from those legacy units are preserved within the relevant merged subsections above.

 Research

 Observatory built in 2009 on top of the SER building.
 For the Department of Physics and public use, it houses a 20 in reflecting telescope.

 Utah State University is classified among "R1: Doctoral Universities – Very high research activity".
-USU was 83rd in the nation for total research and development expenditures with $344.9 million in 2022.
+USU is listed in the top 80 universities and the top 50 public universities in the nation for total research and development expenditures with over $494 million in 2024 and a reported $517 million in research development and expenditures in 2025.

 Utah State has more than 50 research institutes and centers.
 Notable research centers based at USU include the Space Dynamics Laboratory, Bingham Energy Research Center, Center for Integrated BioSystems, Center for Growth and Opportunity, Center for Anticipatory Intelligence, Energy Dynamics Laboratory, The Stephen R. Covey Leadership Center, Utah Water Research Laboratory, Center for High Performance Computing, Ecology Center, Utah Climate Center, Center for Advanced Nutrition, Thanksgiving Point, Center for the School of the Future, National Aquatic Monitoring Center, Ogden Botanical Center, Swaner Preserve and EcoCenter, Intermountain Center for River Rehabilitation and Restoration, Bastian Agricultural Center (South Jordan), Mountain West Center for Regional Studies, National Center for Hearing Assessment and Management, The Shingo Institute, Janet Quinney Lawson Institute for Land, Water and Air, and Utah Botanical Center.

 As of 2010, Utah State University has placed more student experiments into space than any educational institution worldwide.